Life On Point is based on the following proven and unique framework:

 1. Addresses risks as a group -- Because risks cluster, the curriculum will examine a wide array of risks, including the most prevalent discovered through focus group research: sex, drugs, violence, drinking, and body image.

-2. Promotes positive developmental assets -- We will prevent these behaviors by affecting the “root” factors (risk and protective) that influence decision-making.
-Research from Search Institute clearly demonstrates that children who possess more positive assets such as support, attachment to learning, vision, and constructive use of time are significantly less likely to get involved in sex, substance abuse, violence and truancy.
+2. Promotes positive Developmental Assets® -- We will prevent these behaviors by affecting the “root” factors (risk and protective) that influence decision-making.
+Research from Search Institute® clearly demonstrates that children who possess more positive assets such as support, attachment to learning, vision, and constructive use of time are significantly less likely to get involved in sex, substance abuse, violence and truancy.
 They are also more likely to possess positive attitudes and behaviors.
-Therefore, the Life On Point content is based on equipping teens with the “40 assets” in a concrete and tangible way, included in the following units:
+(Develomental Assets® 2011) Therefore, the Life On Point content builds protective factors within the following units:

 • Life Vision, Life Skills